California's Paid Sick Leave Law

 Provide at least 3 days (24 hours) of paid sick leave to each eligible employee per year.

-Show how many days of sick leave an employee has available, either on their paystub or a document issued the same day as their paycheck (use Square Payroll’s Paid Time Off/Sick Leave feature, use this template, or check out TSheets).
+Show how many days of sick leave an employee has available, either on their paystub or a document issued the same day as their paycheck (use Square Payroll’s Paid Time Off/Sick Leave feature or use this template.

 Keep records of hours earned and used for a period of three years.